 It can take thinking a little outside the box and a bit of planning, but it’s possible to entertain yourself and your family with fun new activities without busting your budget.

 Looking for more ways to save?
-You may also want to consider signing up for a SoFi Money® cash management account.
+You may also want to consider signing up for a SoFi Checking and Savings® account.

-SoFi Money offers competitive interest for savers and doesn’t have any monthly fees, accounts fees, or other common fees.
+SoFi Checking and Savings offers competitive interest for savers and doesn’t have any monthly fees, accounts fees, or other common fees.
 Plus, users can access over 55,000 fee-free ATMs worldwide.

 Financial Tips & Strategies: The tips provided on this website are of a general nature and do not take into account your specific objectives, financial situation, and needs.
 You should always consider their appropriateness given your own circumstances.